There are four foundational elements to any successful nonprofit…

 The greatest benefit of following these steps is the value of sitting in conversation together over a shared vision of the future.
 In pairs or small groups and in the larger group, a well-facilitated discussion can unlock and uncover new ideas, generate energy and intention around a common understanding, and clear out conflict when we are committed to a shared vision.
 This doesn’t happen by reading documents around a table or those circulated over email.
 This happens when we commit to the conversation together.

 Each of these elements (board, budget, program design and strategic plan), is vital to the ongoing success of nonprofits.
 I encourage you to do a review of each element within your own organization and see what might need a tune-up.
-Once you get things in good working condition, keep the maintenance regular so your organization doesn’t become constipated.
+Once you get things in good working condition, keep the maintenance regular so your organization doesn’t become a constipated nonprofit.

 Best of luck as you continue to grow for good.